spk121/potato-make/CHEATSHEET.md

      Recipe as a boolean to indicate pass or failure without doing any processing.
 For example, the rule below tells Potato Make that the file "foo.c" exists without actually testing for it.

      (: "foo.c" '() #t)

+     If there is no recipe at all, it is shorthand for the recipe #t, indicating a recipe that always passes.
+This is used in prerequisite-only target rules, such as below, which passes so long as the prerequisites
+     pass.
+These two rules are the same.

+     (: "all" '("foo.exe"))
+     (: "all" '("foo.exe") #t)

+     Lastly, if the recipe is #f, this target will always fail.

+     (: "fail" '() #f)

 The *suffix rule* is a generic rule to convert one source file to a target file, based on the filename extensions.

      (-> ".c" ".o"
        (~ ($ CC) ($ CFLAGS) "-c" $< "-o" $@))